OpenZeppelin/openzeppelin-contracts/.changeset/loud-shrimps-play.md

 'openzeppelin-solidity': minor
 ---

-Add state getter in TimelockController using OperationState enum
+`TimelockController`: Add a state getter that returns an `OperationState` enum.